Core Idea

 Macan, Therese Hoff (1994).
 “Time Management: Test of a Process Model.”
 Journal of Applied Psychology, Vol. 79, No. 3, pp. 381–391.

-- Cognitive load research supporting the case for reducing extraneous stressors in evaluation contexts; basis for anxiety-reduction principle
+- Cognitive load research supporting anxiety-reduction principle

 Note